MR-ant1/API-Backend-rrss/README.md

 - Creation of new posts where you can add a title and a text.
 This post can receive likes from all others users and you can also give or remove likes to your own or other users posts
 - Delete, update or look for your own posts.
 Also look for other users posts by their profile ID, or by Post ID
 - Consulting all existent users info (super_admin)
+- Follow other users accounts.
+- Update a users role to give him more permissions (super_admin)

 ### HOW TO DOWNLOAD AND RUN IT :mag: